 - Effective control of children and guests

-The screening process includes, but is not limited to:
+Tenant screening includes, but is not limited to:

 - Past or current landlord references